EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 1. Ed25519 [RFC8032] uses SHA512 internally, therefore SHA512 is used to pre-hash the message when Ed25519 is a component algorithm.

-1. Ed448 [RFC8032] uses SHAKE256 internally, but do reduce the set of prehashing algorihtms, SHA512 was select to pre-hash the message when Ed448 is a component algorithm.
+1. Ed448 [RFC8032] uses SHAKE256 internally, but to reduce the set of prehashing algorihtms, SHA512 was select to pre-hash the message when Ed448 is a component algorithm.

 1. TODO:  For Falcon signing it is expected prehashing digest accomodations will be allowed.